MIT6.824: MapReduce

 We need to use the semantic words to represent the states both for the coordinator and workers.
 However, golang doesn’t provide

-type like C/C++.
-So I decide to useconst
+enumtype like C/C++.
+So I decide to useconstto emulate theenumtype like the following:1

 2